Today's Bible Reading: Matthew 24

 Reflecting and Thinking

 Do you live with the end in view?
-How would you change your life to be able to say that you live knowing that the end will come?
+How would you need to change your life to be able to say that you live knowing that the end will come?
 What goals of your church would you describe as worldly?
-Are these valid goals or not?
+Are these valid goals?
 Why or why not?
 What are some examples of spiritual goals the church might adopt?
 What are valid goals for your life, keeping in mind that the end is coming?
 What is the ideal version of your life given the truths of this chapter?

 Dear God, help me live with the end in view.
 Give me the strength to endure the challenges of this life as I journey toward the ultimate kingdom goal, in Jesus' name, Amen.